What is an Insider Threat?

 Hardware Attacks

 Hardware attacks are a growing concern because they can bypass traditional cybersecurity defenses.
-Devices like compromised iPhone chargers or BadUSB often avoid detection by standard network security tools.
+Devices like compromised iPhone chargers or BadUSB often avoid detection by standard network cybersecurity tools.
 This is especially true for tools that focus only on network traffic.
 These devices exploit the physical layer of network communication.
 As a result, conventional monitoring systems struggle to find and stop them.
-Rogue devices are often used in advanced attacks.
+Rogue hardware are often used in advanced attacks.
 They’re dangerous because they’re hard to spot and give hackers deep access.

 Insider Risk Management